-9 tips to achieve internal alignment at a company kickoff
+9 tips to motivate employees at an annual company kickoff

 Internal communication is important to get right any time of the year, but especially at an annual company kickoff meeting.
 To get traction with a vision, leaders and managers need to create and deliver a vision presentation that inspires employees to act.

 In a recent webinar, Duarte CEO Nancy Duarte shared lessons from successful annual kickoffs as well as stories from her personal journey as a communicator and leader.
 Afterward, Nancy and Duarte Chief Strategy Officer, Patti Sanchez, answered questions from the audience about successful techniques for annual kickoff meetings and vision presentations.